antranapp/awesome-mlx/README.md

 - [photo-similarity-search](https://github.com/harperreed/photo-similarity-search): Super simple MLX (apple silicon) CLIP based photo similarity web app
 - [Video Summarization](https://github.com/Peter-obi/Video_summarization_mlx): Transcribe and summarize videos using whisper and llms on apple mlx framework
 - [MLX Assistant](https://github.com/Doriandarko/mlx-assistant): A simple script to enhance text editing across your Mac, leveraging the power of MLX.
 Designed for seamless integration, it offers real-time text correction everywhere you type.
+- [MLX RAG With GGUF Model Weights](https://github.com/Jaykef/mlx-rag-gguf): Minimal, clean code implementation of RAG with mlx using gguf model weights
+- [Enhancing Video Analysis with MLX: A Guide](https://github.com/abhishek-ch/mlx-video-qa): Explore the capabilities of the MLX library and leverage the genAI stack on MacOS to interact with any video.

 ## MLX Swift